 The earnings per share is calculated by dividing the net profit/loss for the financial year by the weighted average number of ordinary shares outstanding during the financial year.
 Treasury shares held by the Group are not included in the number of outstanding shares.
 Earnings per share is impacted by unpaid interest of hybrid capital securities.

 A dilutive effect caused by stock options exists when the subscription price of a share is lower than the fair value of the share.
 In the calculation of diluted earnings per share, stock options are only considered dilutive when their conversion to ordinary shares would decrease earnings per share or increase the loss per share from continuing operations.
 In other words, when the Group declares a loss, no dilutive effect will be calculated.

 Ordinary shares of the parent company are presented as share capital.
 Dividends paid on ordinary shares are deducted from equity in the period during which the decision to distribute dividends is made in the Annual General Meeting.

 Share Issue Costs

 Costs directly related to an issue of new shares, other than costs attributable to a business combination, are deducted, net of tax, from the proceeds recognized under equity.
 Share issue costs directly attributable to business combinations are included in acquisition costs.

-If SSH Communications Security Corporation or its subsidiaries purchase SSH shares, the compensation paid, including any related incremental external costs, net of tax, is deducted from total equity as own shares until the shares are canceled or transferred.
+If SSH Communications Security Corporation or its subsidiaries purchase parent company SSH Communications Security Corporation’s shares, the compensation paid, including any related incremental external costs, net of tax, is deducted from total equity as own shares until the shares are canceled or transferred.
 If own shares are subsequently sold, any compensation received will be recognized under equity.

 Gross margin is equal to net sales less the acquisition costs of materials and services.